Hoohm/CITE-seq-Count/docs/docs/index.md

 Bugs or feature requests
 -----------------------------
-You are welcome to address any issues on the [github page](https://github.com/Hoohm/CITE-seq-Count/issues)
+You are welcome to address any issues or feature requests on the [github issue page](https://github.com/Hoohm/CITE-seq-Count/issues)